Creating Privacy in Your Dorm Room

 Curtains offer another effective way of creating privacy.
 Use a spring-loaded tension rod so you don't have to drill holes in the walls.
 Hang drapery or even a fabric shower curtain on the rod.
 This is an effective way to cover your bed for privacy.

 Bookcases and shelving units also create some separation between you and your roommate.
 While you might not want a wall of bookcases across the center of the room, placing one alongside the head of your bed gives you some privacy, with the added benefit of extra storage space.

 Privacy also means keeping the outside from looking in.
 If your dorm room doesn’t have adequate window coverings, install privacy shades easily, which also keep out the sun’s rays when it’s time to take a nap after a late night of studying.
 Choose temporary or semi-permanent window coverings.

 Using overhead lighting that illuminates the entire room exposes every inch of the space and creates less privacy than task lighting.
 Suggest to your roommate that you both use your own lighting at night for studying and reading.
 When the rest of the room is dark and you each have your spaces lit up, you’ll feel like you’re in your own private world.
 It also makes it easy for you to turn off the light and sleep when your roommate is still awake.

 Try sound conditioning

 The soothing sounds of nature created by sound spa or conditioning machines can mask outside sounds, creating a more peaceful environment.
 Sound conditioning also helps to cover your conversations so you don't have to leave the room every time you want to make a personal phone call.
-Studies, such as one conducted by the National Institutes of Health, have also found that white noise helps with sleep.

 Listening to your own music or just enjoying silence on noise-cancelling headphones masks ambient sounds, such as your roommate watching television or talking with friends, and can almost make you forget you’re sharing a room.